 Getting Started with Python Environments: Conda, venv, and Installing Dependencies

 Managing Python projects efficiently requires a solid understanding of virtual environments and dependency management.
-This guide introduces you to two popular tools—conda
+This guide introduces you to two popular tools—conda and venv—and shows you how to set up a project and install dependencies from a requirements.txt file.

 Why Use Virtual Environments?